bitprj/onboarding/emails/no_open_backend_engi.md

 https://www.bitproject.org/join#open-positions

-I thank you once again for time and interest.
+Thank you once again for your time and interest.

 Best,